Janssen booster for those taking Pfizer boosts immune response, study suggests

-Using Janssen’s vaccine as a booster dose in people initially immunized with Pfizer produces a strong immune response in the body, and may even produce even greater protection against severe forms of Covid-19, researchers said on Sunday (5).
+Use Janssen’s vaccine as booster dose in people initially immunized with Pfizer it produces a strong body immune response, and may even produce even greater protection against severe forms of Covid-19, researchers said on Sunday (5).

 A small study conducted with 65 volunteers who initially received the two doses of the Pfizer vaccine showed that using the extra dose of Janssen produced an antibody response that, although slower, was more sustained against the original form of the coronavirus – as well as against the Delta and Beta variants, they said.